LIMITS ARE ONLY

 A. The stock market.

 A. No. Just as a public corporation's share capital is funded by the stock market, our PLAN's proposed UBI Fund and other social programs will be funded by the stock market, as well.
+The share capital comes from the same place.
 Not taxpayers.
 Not public corporations.
-Share capital re-directed by PCs into a UBI Fund under our PLAN may be fully recovered by public corporations with additional stock offerings.
+The stock market and share capital are mutually exclusive, which means each excludes or precludes the other.
+Share capital re-directed from PCs into a UBI Fund under our PLAN may be fully replaced with additional stock offerings.
 Share capital is a fungible/fluid asset.
-The stock market's net loser player group behind the veil of stock market mechanics is ultimately responsible for paying for the share capital of our PLAN’s proposed social programs.
+If the stock market did not exist whoever pays for share capital would be a moot point.

 Q. Does your PLAN involve modern game theory?